reqT/reqT/README.md

 5. Run reqT from a compiled app with a main in Eclipse:
     * download the Scala ide for Eclipse from http://scala-ide.org/
-    * create a new Scala project and add a new package called `myPackage`
+    * create a new Scala project and add a new package called for example `myPackage`
-    * add a new Scala object
+    * add a new Scala object in a file called for example `myMain.scala`
     * right click in the package explorer and choose Build Path -> Configure Build Path...
-    * in the Libraries tab press the Add external jar... button.
-Add the reqT.jar and also the scala-compiler.jar and scala-reflect.jar.
+    * in the *Libraries* tab press the *Add external jar...* button.
+Add the `reqT.jar` and also the `scala-compiler.jar` and `scala-reflect.jar`.
 The latter libraries can be found in your scala installation's lib directory.
-    * Execute `reqt.initInterpreter()` in your main, using something similar to this code:
+    * Call `reqt.initInterpreter()` in your main, using something similar to this code:

     ```scala
     package myPackage